What Is a Microloan?

 Traditional lending institutions, such as banks and investors, are unlikely to offer loans and investment capital to small businesses due to a variety of reasons.
 One barrier to microlending is a concern that startups and smaller enterprises are risky investments since growing businesses typically show dramatic bursts of growth and downturn.
-The perceived risk of these types of companies reduces the chances of a microbusiness to obtain financing.
+The perceived risk of these types of companies reduces the chances of a microbusiness obtaining business financing.

 Another issue is that less established businesses typically require smaller amounts of capital, and lenders often believe that it is not an efficient use of their time or resources as they will not receive a substantive return on investment.

 In terms of obtaining a microloan, there are a variety of different sources where they can come from.
 SBA microloans can be the most common, but online and alternative microlending are also prevalent.

 The Small Business Administration (SBA) offers a microloan program.
 SBA microloans are available in amounts up to $50,000.
 Unlike other types of SBA loans, the SBA microloan program is funded with money from the U.S. government.
 Instead of applying through a lender like a bank or a credit union, people interested in SBA microloans need to apply through an approved non-profit organization, known as an intermediary, in their area.
 Each intermediary is free to set their own criteria for applicants to meet.

 Banks are more likely to lend an SBA-backed microloan as there is less associated risk when operating as an intermediary.
 While lending small amounts directly to small businesses is typically not worthwhile, banks are often interested in serving small businesses with support from the SBA.